A Midsummer Meme's Dream: Investigating Market Manipulations in the Meme Coin Ecosystem: Tokenomics and Price Growth

 \subsubsection{Price Change Distribution}

-Fig.~\ref{fig:cdf_prices_evolution} presents the cumulative distribution functions (CDFs) of meme coin price changes across different blockchains.
-For clarity, tokens with returns exceeding 100\% are capped at 100\% in the visualization.
+Fig.~\ref{fig:cdf_prices_evolution} presents the cumulative distribution functions (CDFs) of meme coin price performance across different blockchains.
+To visualize the extreme disparity between losses and gains, we use a logarithmic scale for the price multiplier, defined as $Price_{final} / Price_{initial}$.
 Specifically, 6,938 tokens (34.13\%) experience price decreases, 6,462 tokens (31.79\%) maintain stable prices, and 6,927 tokens (34.07\%) see price increases.

 \mypara{Negative Return Tokens.} The 6,938 tokens that decreased in value lost an average of 38.42\%, with a median loss of 27.97\%.
 Substantial losses are common across the dataset: 946 tokens (13.63\%) lost more than 80\% of their value, while 2,299 tokens (33.13\%) lost more than 50\% of their value.
 In particular, performance varies substantially across blockchains.
 Ethereum shows the largest median price decrease at 42.13\%, followed by BSC and Base with median decreases of 38.19\% and 36.95\%, respectively, while Solana tokens demonstrated greater resilience with a median decrease of only 26\%.
 However, when analyzing the proportion of tokens with price losses within each blockchain, Solana presents the highest rate (50.43\% of its tokens), followed by Base (46.41\%), Ethereum (40.95\%), and BSC with the lowest rate (8.21\%).